ky-42/petite/README.md

 ## Installation

 There are two main options when installing petite.
 You could install it as a system wide tool or you could install on a per project basis.
-If installing as a system wide tool I reccommend using [pipx](https://pipx.pypa.io/stable/).
-If installing on a per project basis I reccommend installing within a virtual environment.
+If installing as a system wide tool I recommend using [pipx](https://pipx.pypa.io/stable/).
+If installing on a per project basis I recommend installing within a virtual environment.

 __pipx__